+What is an MAOI?
 MAOI depression medications have been in use since 1959.
 Standing for Monoamine Oxidase Inhibitors, these were among the most common antidepressants used.
 Their effects were discovered by accident when certain compounds that inhibit monoamine oxidase were used in tuberculosis patients, and euphoria was among the observed side effects of use.

 How Do MAOI Antidepressants Work?

-Monoamine oxidase is an enzyme that assists in removing norepinephrine, serotonin, and dopamine from the brain.
+Understanding MAOI antidepressant mechanisms of action requires understanding the function of monoamine oxidase in the body.
+According to a clinical review of psychiatrists from Canada, monoamine oxidase is an enzyme that assists in removing norepinephrine, serotonin, and dopamine from the brain.
 These are all so-called “feel-good” chemicals.
 For individuals with depression, having these chemicals removed from the brain can leave them with levels so low that they fall into significant depressive episodes.

+Furthermore, the mechanism of MAOIs is inhibiting the actions of the monoamine oxidase enzyme.
+This results in higher levels of norepinephrine, serotonin, and dopamine in the brain.
+As a result, someone taking MAOI drugs is then likely to feel less depressed and suffer from fewer extreme mood changes.
 How long antidepressants take to work can vary.
 MAOIs are among the fastest-acting depression medications, with effects being felt as soon as two weeks after beginning treatment.
 However, full effects are generally not experienced until four to six weeks after the first dose is taken.

 Uses Of MAOI Antidepressants

 Sometimes patients have sexual dysfunction that is not due to depression but still related.
 Most antidepressants and sex drive effects are negative.
 However, for some, MAOIs can increase sexual desire and performance.
-Another concern is the way antidepressants and weight gain interact.
+Another concern is the way antidepressant drugs and weight gain interact.
 While some MAOIs can cause weight gain, others can make it easier for patients to manage their binge eating disorder and help them lose weight.

 Side Effects Of MAOI Antidepressants

-The side effects of MAOI antidepressants are more significant than those caused by other classes of depression medications.
+The side effects of MAOI drugs are more significant than those caused by other classes of depression medications.
 They also occur more frequently and tend to leave more long-term effects of antidepressants on the brain.
 It is for this reason that their use has fallen out of favor.
 The side effects of these drugs are wide-ranging and can vary between specific medications.

 - Blurred vision

-- Difficulty passing urine (especially in men)
+- Difficulty in urinating